-The borderlands between business and human rights is often difficult terrain to navigate, filled with cultural and intellectual challenges and, sometimes, with moral contradictions as well.
+The borderlands between fashion and human rights is often difficult terrain to navigate, filled with cultural and intellectual challenges and, sometimes, with moral contradictions as well.

 It’s this ground which Sarah Labowitz relentlessly explored during her tenure as co-director of the NYU Stern Center for Business and Human Rights—the first such effort housed within a business school.